School of Liberal Arts

 Degree of Master of Fine Arts

 The Master of Fine Arts degree is given through the Departments of Art, Music, and Theatre and Dance.
-The Department of Music requires a minimum of 30 semester hours; the Department of Art requires a minimum of 48 semester hours; and the Department of Theatre and Dance requires a minimum of 48 semester hours.
+The minimum number of credit hours for the MFA degree varies from 30 to 63 hours depending on department.
+For variations in departmental requirements see the individual department catalog pages.
+Most MFA programs require a final recital, performance or exhibition in addition to coursework.
 A reading knowledge of a foreign language is not required.
 It is expected that most students will spend a minimum of two years of graduate study in fulfilling the requirements for the Master of Fine Arts degree but maybe longer for some programs.
-For variations in departmental requirements see the individual department website.

 Thesis Requirements for Master’s Degrees

-The original typescript of the thesis must be deposited with the Dean of the School of Liberal Arts.
-The thesis must be on thesis quality paper (100% cotton, acid-free).
-The title page must contain the subject of the thesis, the date on which it was submitted, the department, and the signature of the candidate, under which should be typed the candidate’s full legal name.
+The title page must contain the subject/title of the thesis, the date on which it was submitted, the department, and the signature of the candidate, under which should be typed the candidate’s full legal name.
 Signatures of each of the examining committee members, with the member’s full legal name typed underneath, should also be listed in the lower right-hand corner.
 A full list of authorities and books consulted and a short biographical sketch must be appended.

-The thesis must also be submitted electronically to ProQuest/UMI and to the Tulane Digital Repository for publishing and cataloguing in the Library of Congress.
+The thesis must be submitted electronically to the Tulane Digital Repository and to /UMI for publishing and cataloguing in the Library of Congress.
+There is no hardcopy thesis submission.
+More details and links to the appropriate websites for submission are on the School of Liberal Arts graduation requirements web page: https://liberalarts.tulane.edu/academics/graduate-studies/graduating-students.

 The decision to copyright the thesis must be made at the time the student submits the dissertation to ProQuest /UMI.
 Copyright may be obtained through ProQuest/UMI and fees for the copyright can be paid at the time of on-line submission.